udacity/cloud-developer/course-02/project/notes.md

 I've written integration tests for the endpoint to ensure the project meets the code specs.

+Given the example image url in the rubric: https://upload.wikimedia.org/wikipedia/commons/b/bd/Golden_tabby_and_white_kitten_n01.jpg
+Jimp fails to read the file, I have tested the image filtering logic on about a dozen different image urls including images of similar size and only the kittne image above seems to fail.
+This is a known issue with the underlying http libraries that jimp uses.
+See github issue [here](https://github.com/oliver-moran/jimp/issues/775).
+To fix this issue I followed the recommended workaround in the issue above.
+However, given that this course is about cloud development and not about image processing, I'd recommend changing the sample image in the rubric to an image that is verified to work with the Jimp library and mention this edge cases in the project description.

 # PROJECT SPECIFICATION
 ## Engineering Full Stack Apps in the Cloud